linux-system-roles/logging/README.md

 format them and ship them to the required destination.
 It currently supports Rsyslog as the default logs collector.

-The projects are called `logs_collections` and the user can choose to deploy several projects at the same time.
+The projects are called `logging_inputs` and the user can choose to deploy several projects at the same time.
 Each project adds a sub-role to [input_roles](https://github.com/linux-system-roles/logging/tree/master/roles/rsyslog/roles/input_roles/).

 The sub-role usually includes `tasks` and `defaults` directories.